Table of Contents

 In 2014, a 1973-D 1C graded MS67RD sold for $4,994.00 at auction.
 The coin industry makes a profit by finding the lowest-population, highest-grade pennies.
 A coin in perfect condition boosts its worth dramatically, yet being a die variety can also result in a profit.
 The majority of 1973 pennies in circulation are solely worth their copper weight.

-On Amazon or eBay, the 1973 Mint costs between 10 and 25 dollars.
-These are the most effective methods for locating coins that will boost your chances of receiving the highest grade, regardless of whether they have mistakes or not.
+The 1973 Mint costs between 10 and 25 dollars on Amazon or eBay.
+These are the most effective methods for locating coins that will boost your chances of receiving the highest grade, regardless of whether they have mistakes.
 A variation or mint mistake coin with the highest grade is like hitting the coin lottery.
 A sharp-eyed adolescent once discovered a million-dollar penny in his lunch money!

 Is There a 1973 Aluminum Penny?

 The government distributed a handful of aluminum pennies in 1973.
-Therefore, the only method to tell the difference between a 1974 D copper cent and a 1974-D aluminum cent is to look at the color.
+Therefore, the only method to tell the difference between a 1974 D copper cent and a 1974 D aluminum cent is to look at the color.
 Depending on the state of the coin, copper cents will have a red, reddish-brown, or brown to darkish-brown tint on the surface.
-N average, a copper cent is reddish-brown, whereas an aluminum cent is lighter and silverfish; this varies depending on the coin’s oxidation level.
+On average, a copper cent is reddish-brown, whereas an aluminum cent is lighter and silverfish; this varies depending on the coin’s oxidation level.

-The United States Mint proposed the 1974 aluminum cent as a one-cent coin in 1973. t was made of an aluminum alloy with trace metals, and it was designed to replace the copper-zinc cent owing to increased coin production costs in the old bronze alloy. one of the 1,571,167 coins made in anticipation of distribution was ever issued. he mint delivered several samples to US Congressmen to promote support for new alloy.
-However, the mint withdrew and destroyed the coins when the planned aluminum cent was rejected.
+The United States Mint proposed the 1974 aluminum cent as a one-cent coin 1973. t was made of an aluminum alloy with trace metals and was designed to replace the copper-zinc cent owing to increased coin production costs in the old bronze alloy.
+One of the 1,571,167 coins made in anticipation of distribution was ever issued.
+The mint delivered several samples to US Congressmen to promote support for the new alloy.
+However, when the planned aluminum cent was rejected, the mint withdrew and destroyed the coins.

 Following the recall, people did not send a small number of aluminum cents to the mint, and such coins can still be out there.
-Someone presented one to the Smithsonian Institution, and another was allegedly discovered by US Capitol Police Officer Albert P. Toven.
+Someone presented one to the Smithsonian Institution, and US Capitol Police Officer Albert P. Toven allegedly discovered another.
 In addition, Randall Lawrence found a 1974-D specimen in January 2014, claiming it was a retirement gift for his father, Harry Edmond Lawrence, who worked as Deputy Administrator at the Denver Mint.

 Randall intended to sell it at a live auction, but the mint sought it back, claiming the currency had never been approved for the issue and thus remained US government property.
 Eventually, the mint proved that the aluminum cent had never been permitted to be made in Denver.
 Ultimately, there was no indication that the currency was given as a gift.
 Lawrence (and his coin store partner Michael McConnell) eventually relinquished the coin.